 Spend some time practicing the name out loud.
 Talk to your baby in utero and call them the name you’ve chosen.
 See if it sounds right!
 If you and your husband both still like it after a couple of weeks, it’s likely that you’ve found a winner!

 Phew!
 That was a process, but I hope you found it helpful!
-If you’d like, I have a downloadable worksheet designed to make this process even easier for you!
-You can download it by entering your information in the box below.As an Amazon Associate I earn from qualifying purchases.
+If you’d like, I have a downloadable guide designed to make this process even easier for you!
+You can grab it by entering your information in the box below.As an Amazon Associate I earn from qualifying purchases.